HCLTech

-HCL Technologies Limited (d/b/a HCLTech) is an Indian multinational information technology (IT) consulting company headquartered in Noida.
+HCL Technologies Limited (d/b/a HCLTech) is an Indian multinational information technology (IT) and consultant company headquartered in Noida, Uttar Pradesh.
 Founded by Shiv Nadar, it was spun out in 1991 when HCL entered into the software services business.
-The company has offices in 60 countries and over 220,000 employees.
+The company has offices in 60 countries and over 223,000 employees.
 It is the third-largest India-headquartered IT services company by revenue and market capitalization as of 2024.

 History

 Formation and early years

 In 1976, a group of eight engineers, all former employees of Delhi Cloth & General Mills, led by Shiv Nadar, started a company that would make personal computers.
 Initially floated as Microcomp Limited, Nadar and his team (which also included Arjun Malhotra, Ajai Chowdhry, D.S.
 Puri, Yogesh Vaidya and Subhash Arora) started selling teledigital calculators to gather capital for their main product.
 On 11 August 1976, the company was renamed Hindustan Computers Limited (HCL).
 HCL Enterprise developed an indigenous microcomputer in 1978, and an RDBMS, networking OS and client-server architecture in 1983.
 HCL Technologies began as the R&D division of HCL Enterprise.

 The company originally was focused on hardware but, via HCL Technologies, software and services became the main focus.
 On 12 November 1991, HCL Technologies was spun off as a separate unit, being incorporated as HCL Overseas Limited, a provider of software and technology development services.

 In 1993, HCL also started providing enterprise IT infrastructure management services, winning an order to establish India's first floorless, electronic stock exchange for NSE.

 In July 1994, the company name was changed to HCL Consulting Limited.
 On 6 October 1999, the company was renamed 'HCL Technologies Limited' for "a better reflection of its activities."

 Between 1991 and 1999, the company expanded its software development capacities to US, European and APAC markets.